-Due Diligence: You are responsible for verifying the legal description, condition of title, square footage, acreage, zoning regulations and conformity, taxes, permitting, utilities, school zones, condition, HOA dues, and any and all other information you deem appropriate.
+Due Diligence: You are responsible for verifying the legal description, condition of title, square footage, acreage, zoning regulations and conformity, taxes, back taxes, liens, permitting, utilities, school zones, condition of property, HOA dues, and any and all other information you deem appropriate.
 You are responsible to conduct any and all due diligence you deem necessary at your expense prior to bidding.
 There are NO CONTINGENCIES to this sale and the USMS is not offering an inspection period prior to or after the bidding.
 Bidders may enter unoccupied properties to conduct limited due diligence at their own risk, but may not enter any property identified as occupied and may not enter any structures on the property without prior written approval from Compass Auction & Real Estate, LLC.
 Bidders may not conduct any invasive or destructive testing of the property, including phase II environmental site assessments.

-Bidder Registration Qualifications: To be allowed to bid, you must fully register with Compass Auctions & Real Estate, LLC no later than January 31st, 2019, by 5:00 PM EST. If paying cash at close, you must provide your most recent bank statement or bank letter.
+Bidder Registration Qualifications: To be allowed to bid, we recommend that you be fully register with Compass Auctions & Real Estate, LLC no later than August 11th, 2019, by 3:00 PM EST. Anyone registering between 3:00 PM and 5:00 PM does so at their own risk and may not be allowed to bid.
+If you are bidding on behalf of someone else, you must provide a notarized specific power of attorney authorizing you to bid and execute documents for the purchaser.
+The foregoing documentation must be provided within 24 hours of the acceptance of your bid by the USMS.

+Auction Bidding Process: Auction will open for bidding on August 5th, 2019, at 9:00 AM PST and bidding will have a soft close on August 12th, 2019, at or around 56:00 PM PST.
+Any bid submitted to the on-line Auction constitutes a written offer which, upon acceptance by the USMS shall become a binding contract.
+Do not bid unless you are prepared to have your bid accepted.

+Closing: The closing on the sale of the property will occur on or before September 12th, 2019, subject only to the exceptions allowed in the Offer document link provided above in the first paragraph of these Auction Terms and Conditions.
 If financing, you must provide your loan commitment documents on bank/lender letterhead.
 If you are a legal entity such as a trust or corporation, you must provide articles of incorporation, trust documentation or other proof of signing authority.
-If you are bidding on behalf of someone else, you must provide a notarized specific power of attorney authorizing you to bid and execute documents for the purchaser.
 The foregoing documentation must be provided within 24 hours of the acceptance of your bid by the USMS.

-Auction Bidding Process: Auction will open for bidding on January 25th, 2019, at 9:00 AM EST and bidding will have a soft close on January 31st, 2019, at or around 5:00 PM EST. Any bid submitted to the on-line Auction constitutes a written offer which, upon acceptance by the USMS shall become a binding contract.
-Do not bid unless you are prepared to have your bid accepted.

-Closing: The closing on the sale of the property will occur on or before March 4, 2019, subject only to the exceptions allowed in the [link: Offer].
+This auction is sold as is where is with no contingencies and is NOT contingent on financing.

+EXCEPT AS PROVIDED IN PARAGRAPH 11 OF THE OFFER TO PURCHASE CONTRACT ALL CLOSING COSTS ARE THE RESPONSIBILITY OF THE PURCHASER, INCLUDING COSTS CUSTOMARILY PAID BY THE SELLER UNLESS OTHERWISE AGREED UPON BY THE SELLER.